-Sectional winners must send each team participating in the national semifinals a new video of the NCAA championship quarterfinal game to be received by noon Tuesday, March 12.
+Third-round winners must send each team participating in the national quarterfinals a new video of the NCAA championship quarterfinal game to be received by noon Monday, March 15.

-It is recommended that each team fax the delivery company's overnight receipt to the receiving institution as soon as pickup in completed.
+It is recommended that each team email the delivery company's overnight receipt to the receiving institution as soon as pickup in completed.
 In every case, videos sent to competing teams must be: